scarborough-courtney/ohimanual/tutorials/file_system.md

 ### spatial folder
 The spatial folder contains a single file, *regions_gcs.js*.
 This is a spatial file in the JSON format; it has the appropriate study area and regions for the assessment.
 This file will be created by the OHI team for all regional assessments.

+### launchApp_code.R
+The App can be launched through R by running the code in lauchApp_code.R.

 ### *calculate_scores.r*
 `calculate_scores.r` will run the Toolbox calculations using the *.csv* files in the *layers* folder that are registered in *layers.csv* and the configurations identified in *config.r*.
 Scores will be saved in *scores.csv*.